-The following is a description of the possible complications that could occur following an MTL:
+The following is a description of the possible complications that could occur following an abdominoplasty.

 - 1. Numbness: There will be some numb areas most of which will regain sensation in a period of about two months.
 As nerves heal, it is normal to experience shooting pains or "pins and needles" type of sensations. - 2.
 Asymmetry: Dr. Pautler will do her best to make your scar as symmetric as possible.
-Some asymmetries may appear as parts of your MTL heal at different rates.
+Some asymmetries may appear as parts of your abdominoplasty heal at different rates.
 Most of these are cosmetically insignificant, but if not, a scar revision can be considered. - 3.
 Scars: These may be quite pink initially.
 With time, massage, and use of emollients they should improve and fade considerably.
 Although technique is important, scars are a function of the patient more so than the surgeon. - 4.
 Tissue loss: Rarely, due to some compromise of circulation (which can happen with smoking, diabetes, steroid use, excessive tension or infection) to the abdominal skin and fat, there can be some tissue loss.
 Some of the nonviable skin or tissue may need to be removed in the office and dressing changes may need to be instituted.
 This is more of an inconvenience, requiring more time for healing.
-It may also mean that the scar may be somewhat wider and pinker and necessitate scar revision in the future, but overall the contour of the abdomen should not be affected. - 5.
-Dog-ears: These are little cones of excess skin that can form at the end of the scar.
-They usually show up after settling and healing have finished.
-If bothersome to the patient, they can be removed in the office. - 6.
-Hematoma or seroma: Rarely does a collection of blood or body fluid become large enough to necessitate aspiration or surgical removal.
-If so, it needs to be done to prevent infection or wound healing problems.
-Small collections are watched carefully until they absorb on their own. - 7.
-Belly button: With a full abdominoplasty, the naval stays in the same place but comes through a new opening in the abdominal skin.
-In rare cases it may be slightly off center, heal poorly, or suffer tissue death.
-Sometimes the naval has an odd shape to begin with, and with the tummy tuck, this oddness can be more seen than before the surgery.
-Revisional surgery of the belly button may need to be done. - 8.
-Recurrent laxity of skin: With certain skin types, and if weight loss occurs after the surgery, skin can seem loose long after the surgery despite it being snug and tight initially.
-This can be solved, if needed, with a minor skin excision.
+It may also mean that the scar may be somewhat wider and pinker and necessitate scar revision in the future, but overall the contour of the abdomen should not be affected.